snarfed/granary/README.md

 ```

 The docs are built with [Sphinx](http://sphinx-doc.org/), including [apidoc](http://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html), [autodoc](http://www.sphinx-doc.org/en/stable/ext/autodoc.html), and [napoleon](http://www.sphinx-doc.org/en/stable/ext/napoleon.html).
 Configuration is in [`docs/conf.py`](https://github.com/snarfed/granary/blob/master/docs/conf.py) To build them, first install Sphinx with `pip install sphinx`.
 (You may want to do this outside your virtualenv; if so, you'll need to reconfigure it to see system packages with `virtualenv --system-site-packages local`.)
 Then, run [`docs/build.sh`](https://github.com/snarfed/granary/blob/master/docs/build.sh).

-[This ActivityStreams validator](http://activitystreamstester.appspot.com/) is useful for manual testing.

 Release instructions